YousofAZ/Grpc-Tictactoe-attempt/README.md

-A project i worked on for less than a week
+### A project I worked on for less than a week

-##about
+## about
-it uses grpc and a python server and clients
+it uses GRPC and a python server and clients

+## How to use
+just open the server.py and 2 client.py and enjoy